 OVER TIME

-Over the last three months, revenue on tracked retailers has grew by 25% from Nov to Jan.
+Over the last three months, revenue on tracked channels has grew by 4% from Mar to May.

 OVER TIME

-Over the last three months, average selling price on tracked retailers has decreased by 15% from Nov to Jan.
+Over the last three months, average selling price on tracked channels has decreased by 2% from Mar to May.

 REVENUE SHARE